Applications now available for 2018-2019 Campus Sexual Assault Grant Program

-The Campus Sexual Assault Grant Program is now accepting applications from public and non-public Michigan colleges and universities to help support ongoing efforts to reduce sexual assaults on campuses across Michigan.
+Michigan continues to be a leader in combating sexual assault on college and university campuses, with $1 million in grant funding now available through the Campus Sexual Assault Grant Program (CSAGP).
+Applications are being accepted from public and non-public Michigan colleges and universities to help support ongoing efforts to reduce sexual assaults on campuses across Michigan.

-This is the third round of grants after First Lady Sue Snyder and Michigan State Police Director Col. Kriste Kibbey Etue announced the program in June 2015 following the First Lady’s “Inform.
+This is the fourth round of grants after First Lady Sue Snyder and Michigan State Police Director Col. Kriste Kibbey Etue announced the program in June 2015 following the First Lady’s “Inform.
 Empower.
 Prevent.
 Let’s End Campus Sexual Assault” summit.
-Governor Snyder recommended and the Michigan Legislature appropriated $500,000 from the FY 2016 General Fund to support the grant program.
-An additional $500,000 to support the program was authorized for FY 2017, and has been renewed again for FY 2018 for $600,000.
+Thanks to bipartisan efforts to address this critical statewide issue, $1 million was appropriated from Michigan’s Fiscal Year 2019 General Fund budget—the largest investment in the program to date.

 The grant application can be found at www.michigan.gov/CJgrants.
-Applications will be accepted until 12 p.m. (noon) EDT on Thursday, Oct.
-19, 2017.
+Applications will be accepted until noon EDT on Monday, Oct.
+8, 2018.

 To be considered for funding all applicants must: